viper12590/CG2020/Weekly Workbooks/01 Introduction and Orientation/README.md

 Alternatively (if you are confident to do so) it might be worth considering a "fresh" install of your preferred linux distribution.
 It should be relatively straight-forward to install SDL2 on a clean linux install.
 You might like to consider dual booting your computer (if you are brave enough !) or alternatively, use a virtual machine (such as VirtualBox) and install linux within.

-Note: If using a virtual machine, you should avoid using display scaling (i.e. run the linux desktop in full-screen unscaled mode) otherwise you may experience a reduction in window manager performance.
+Note: If using a virtual machine, you should avoid using display scaling (i.e. use VirtualBox in 100% "Unscaled Output" mode) otherwise you may experience a reduction in window manager performance.

 #